slim-template/slim/README.md

   * The dash denotes control code (similar to Haml).
 Examples of control code are loops and conditionals.
 * =
   * The equal sign tells Slim it's a Ruby call that produces output to add to the buffer (similar to Erb and Haml).
+* ==
+  * Same as the single equal sign, but does not go through the escape_html method.
 * !
   * This is a directive.
 Most common example:
         ` ! doctype html renders  <!doctype html> `